Melody-Lin/Mini-LISP/README.md

 # Mini-LISP
 ### Summary
-• Final project in the course of "Neural Network"
+• Final project in the course of "Compiler"
 • Using Yacc and Lex to build this project

 ### Basic Features